shalekabh/tech230_multi_machine/automate_reverse_proxy.md

 If there are no errors then the script runs correctly (you may have to run it with sudo)

-The script below is the reverse proxy
+The script below is the reverse proxy:

 ```sudo bash -c 'cat <<EOF > /etc/nginx/sites-available/default
 server {